 Credit Card Authorization Form Templates [Download]

 Whenever you are taking payment by credit card and the card isn’t present, there is some degree of risk.
-To safeguard against that risk — which includes chargebacks — you might ask your customer to sign a document that gives you permission to charge their card on an ongoing basis.
+To safeguard against that risk — which includes chargebacks — you could ask your customer to sign a document that gives you permission to charge their card on an ongoing basis.
 That document is called a credit card authorization form.

 What is a credit card authorization form?